trambarhq/relaks-django-todo-example/README.md

 7. `useMemo()` in `FrontEnd` creates a new `Django` object.
 8. `TodoList` is called, which in turns calls `fetchList()`.
 9. `fetchList()` immediately returns the modified cached results.
+10. `TodoList` rerenders the list of todos, which contains the one that was added.

 If we hadn't specified `push` as the `afterInsert` hook, the sequence of event would be different starting at step 5: